amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-plugin.md

 ### Sampling rate

 By default, Session Replay captures 0% of sessions for replay.
-Use the `sampleRate` configuration option to set the percentage of total sessions that Session Replay captures.
+If you used Amplitude's new account snippet to instrument, sample rate defaults to `1` (100% of sessions) to enable easier testing.
+Update the sample rate from the [Session Replay settings page](/docs/admin/account-management/account-settings#session-replay-settings) or use the `sampleRate` configuration option to set the percentage of total sessions that Session Replay captures.
 For example:

 ```js
 // This configuration samples 1% of all sessions